-- 34. SYSC 19A.3.34G provides guidance on when we do not generally consider it necessary for a firm to apply to certain Remuneration Code staff certain rules relating to remuneration structures.
-This Part provides supplementary guidance on how certain rules on remuneration structures might normally be applied to Remuneration Code staff who have, in relation to a given performance year, been Remuneration Code staff for only part of the year. - 35.
-In giving this guidance, we have taken account of the remuneration principles proportionality rule.
+- 34. Paragraph 4.1 in supervisory statement SS27/15, 'Remuneration' provides information on when we do not generally consider it necessary for a firm to apply to certain material risk-takers certain rules relating to remuneration structures.
+This Part provides supplementary guidance on how certain rules on remuneration structures might normally be applied to a material risk-taker who has, in relation to a given performance year, been a material risk-taker for only part of the year. - 35.
+In giving this guidance, we have taken account of Remuneration 5.1.

-Part-year Remuneration Code staff for more than three months
+Part-year material risk-takers for more than three months

-- 36. This paragraph applies where an individual (A) has, in relation to a given performance year, been Remuneration Code staff for a period more than three months, but less than twelve months: - (1) Sub-paragraphs (3) and (4) explain how the guidance in SYSC 19A.3.34G (as mentioned in the introduction to this Part) is to be applied in relation to A. Sub-paragraphs (5) and (6) provide that in certain circumstances it may be appropriate to apply certain rules to only a proportion of A's variable remuneration.
-Sub-paragraphs (7) to (9) provide examples. - (2) In this paragraph: - (a) 'relevant fraction' means the fraction derived by dividing the number of days in the given performance year for which A has been - Banking Consolidation Directive, Annex V, paragraph 23 provides that the principles should be applied 'in a way and to the extent that is appropriate to their size, internal organisation and the nature, the scope and complexity of their activities' (emphasis added). - (2) CEBS Guidelines, paragraphs 19 to 23. - (3) CEBS Guidelines, paragraph 20. - (4) CEBS Guidelines, paragraph 19.

-- Remuneration Code staff by the number of days in the year; - (b) 'qualifying fixed remuneration' means A's annual fixed remuneration in A's capacity as Remuneration Code staff multiplied by the relevant fraction; - (c) 'qualifying variable remuneration' means: - (i) in the case where A was an employee of the firm for the whole of the given performance year, A's variable remuneration in relation to the performance year multiplied by the relevant fraction; - (ii) in the case where A was only ever employed in the given performance year as Remuneration Code staff, A's actual variable remuneration; - (d) 'total qualifying remuneration' means qualifying fixed remuneration added to qualifying variable remuneration; and - (e) 'threshold amount' means £500,000 multiplied by the relevant fraction. - (3) We do not generally consider it necessary for a firm to apply the rules referred to in (4) where, in relation to A, the following conditions are satisfied: - (a) Condition 1 is that A's qualifying variable remuneration is no more than 33% of total qualifying remuneration; and - (b) Condition 2 is that A's total qualifying remuneration is no more than the threshold amount. - (4) The rules referred to in (3) are those relating to: - (a) guaranteed variable remuneration (SYSC 19A.3.40R); - (b) retained shares or other instruments (SYSC 19A.3.47R); - (c) deferral (SYSC 19A.3.49R); and - (d) performance adjustment (SYSC 19A.3.51R). - (5) Sub-paragraph (6) applies where the conditions in (3) are not satisfied and the firm should apply the rules referred to in (6). - (6) Where this sub-paragraph applies, we generally consider that it would be appropriate to apply the following rules to qualifying variable remuneration only: - (a) retained shares or other instruments (SYSC 19A.3.47R); - (b) deferral (SYSC 19A.3.49R); and - (c) performance adjustment (SYSC 19A.3.51R). - (7) The examples in (8) and (9) illustrate this guidance.
-The performance year in each case is 1 January to 31 December. - (8) Example 1: - (a) A1 is an employee of the firm through the performance year and is promoted to a Remuneration Code staff role with effect from
+- 36. This paragraph applies where an individual (A) has, in relation to a given performance year, been a material risk-taker for a period more than three months, but less than twelve months: - Sub-paragraphs (3) and (4) explain how Paragraph 4.1 in SS27/15 (as mentioned in the introduction to this Part) is to be applied in relation to A. Sub-paragraphs (5) and (6) provide that in certain circumstances it may be appropriate to apply certain rules to only a proportion of A's variable remuneration.
+Sub-paragraphs (7) to (9) provide examples. - (2) In this paragraph: - (a) 'relevant fraction' means the fraction derived by dividing the number of days in the given performance year for which A has been a material risk-taker by the number of days in the year; - (b) 'qualifying fixed remuneration' means A's annual fixed remuneration in A's capacity as a material risk-taker multiplied by the relevant fraction; - (c) 'qualifying variable remuneration' means: - (i) in the case where A was an employee of the firm for the whole of the given performance year, A's variable remuneration in relation to the performance year multiplied by the relevant fraction; - (ii) in the case where A was only ever employed in the given performance year as a material risk-taker, A's actual variable remuneration; - (d) 'total qualifying remuneration' means qualifying fixed remuneration added to qualifying variable remuneration; and - (e) 'threshold amount' means £500,000 multiplied by the relevant fraction. - (3) We do not generally consider it necessary for a firm to apply the rules referred to in (4) where, in relation to A, the following conditions are satisfied: - (a) Condition 1 is that A's qualifying variable remuneration is no more than 33% of total qualifying remuneration; and - (b) Condition 2 is that A's total qualifying remuneration is no more than the threshold amount. - (4) The rules referred to in (3) are those relating to: - (a) guaranteed variable remuneration (Remuneration 15.7); - (b) retained shares or other instruments (Remuneration 15.15); - (c) deferral (Remuneration 15.17); and